MDCM & PhD

-Meet Dominique Geoffrion, a McGill MDCM & PhD student, Class of 2025 (video in French only)
+Meet Lashanda Skerritt, a McGill MDCM & PhD Student, Class of 2023

 There is plenty of evidence that social factors, including education, employment status, income level, gender and ethnicity inﬂuence the health of individuals.
 In all countries, Canada included, there are diﬀerences in the health and well-being of diﬀerent social groups.
 Generally, marginalized groups are at higher risk of poor health.
 Lashanda’s research is looking at the systemic and social factors that impact patient care among vulnerable populations.
 Her ultimate goal is to identify the root causes of health inequities in order to inﬂuence health care practices and policies to improve patient outcomes.